backend-development/backend-development-textbook/source/rails_authentication.md

 There are some Rails convention around this:

 * the current user should be accessible in controllers and views via a helper method `current_user`,
-* login in and login out is seen as "creating a session" and "deleting a session" and handled by restful routes,
+* logging in and logging out are seen as "creating a session" and "deleting a session" and handled by restful routes,
 * there is a session controller and some views, but no session model!

 ### Routes